ovh/docs/pages/platform/kubernetes-k8s/vrack-k8s-custom-gateway/guide.en-ie.md

 pn-1083678_20
 </code></pre>

-At this point, your private network is created and is ID is `pn-1083678_20`.
+At this point, your private network is created and its ID is `pn-1083678_20`.

 ## Create subnets

-For this tutorial, we are spliting  a /24 subnet, to obtain two /25 subnets.
+For this tutorial, we are splitting a /24 subnet, to obtain two /25 subnets.

 Ref: https://www.davidc.net/sites/default/subnets/subnets.html